 Planning a tour is half the fun and tasting various wines and finding a favorite is the other half of fun!
 Wine touring in this area is a great way to find a new choice while traveling around the countryside.
 Let’s go!
-Esther likes sweet wines, while I tend to veer to the dryer wines, but I do like a sweet, dry red wine …but that sometimes is hard to find.
+Esther likes sweet wines, while I tend to veer to the dryer wines, I do like a sweet, dry red wine, but that is sometimes hard to find.

 Old Silo Winery, Tishomingo

 Old Silo Winery is a small-batch winery tucked away on a small country road.
 Their winery and small vineyard sit on land next to their homestead that provides picturesque scenery.
 The outside seating under the covered patio overlooking a pond is a favorite for locals, but it was too hot for us.
 Well-trained dogs are allowed outside.
 Mine would have loved sitting out there watching the birds fly by.